how to make almond meal

 add almonds to hot water

-3. Drain them off in a colander, wash under running water.
+3. Drain them off in a colander, rinse under clean running water.

 draining to colander